joshuadavidthomas/django-language-server/README.md

 # django-language-server

-A language server for Django projects.
+A language server for the Django web framework.

 > [!CAUTION]
 > This project is in early stages.
 All features are incomplete and missing.